 |Source:Moon Rogue- Washington Post Conservative columnist George Will, talking about Mr. Conservative Barry Goldwater, as part of the 2006 HBO documentary Mr. Conservative.|

 From Moon Rogue

 I'm not sure what Scott Mayer means by "Smart Conservative" and I read his entire post on the American Thinker.
 So I'll give you my own interpretation of what a Smart Conservative is.
 It would be a real Conservative classical Conservative if you will.
 Not someone who bashes big government with one hand as they are trying to expand it on the other hand.
 Like with President George W. Bush in the early 2000s with No Child Left Behind, the Patriot Act and later the Medicare prescription drug expansion which by the way wasn't paid for.

 Or today's so-called Conservatives who sound like Ron Paul when it comes to the welfare state and putting down government involvement in the economy.
 While at the same time wanting to expand government when it comes to the Federal Government regulating marriage to prevent gays from getting married.
-Or trying to outlaw pornography from the federal level.
+Or trying to outlaw pornography from the Federal level.
 Or trying to keep the failed War on Drugs alive at the federal level.
-Representative Michelle Bachmann (thank God she's leaving Congress at the end of this year) comes to mind as a phony Conservative.
+Representative Michele Bachmann (thank God she's leaving Congress at the end of this year) comes to mind as a fake Conservative.